 I like to use Rustoleum’s spray paints and any of their primer’s will work.
 As you can see in the video, I just spray on a light coat, wait about 15 minutes and spray on another light coat.

 Why Use a Gray Primer on Furniture with Dark Paint?

 You’ll notice that the spray primer for the legs is gray and so is the Zinsser 123 primer for the rest of the piece.
-(Zinsser comes in a gray primer here or you can have it tinted at your local home improvement store).
-Going from a gray primer to navy paint in this case, is not a big jump in color.
+(Zinsser comes in a gray primer here or you can have it tinted at your local home improvement store or paint store).
+The good news about a darker primer is that going from a gray primer to deep blue paint in this case, is not a big jump in color.
 But going from a white primer to a dark paint color would take more coats of paint which means more effort and time on your part.

 I like to apply most of my primer and paint with a roller.
 I highly recommend this roller(see the current price here) because it gives you an incredibly smooth finish every time!